 Students may also choose the Nanoscience and Molecular Engineering (NME) Option.
-Students who select this option are required to complete six credits of NME core courses and the Sensors and Devices concentration.
+Students who select this option are required to complete six credits of NME core courses and the Advanced Electronic and Photonic Devices or the Neural Engineering concentration.

 Courses & Degree Requirements

 To get an idea of what your courses might look like as you work to complete your BSEE degree, please review the following resources:

 - Full list of UW ECE classes — UW Course Catalog

 - Degree requirements — Requirements for the BSEE degree (bachelor of science in electrical engineering)

 - Electrical & computer engineering concentrations — Major Concentration areas

 Non-ECE students may be able to enroll in UW EE courses on a space available basis.
 See the Non-Degree section for more information.

 UW ECE programs have received accreditation from ABET, which establishes quality standards for university engineering programs.